Psychology Department Academic Dishonesty and Plagiarism Policy

 NOTE: Please be aware that all the written documents you submit will be checked by an online plagiarism detection software.

 Consequences of Academic Dishonesty and Plagiarism for Undergraduate Students

-In case of plagiarism or any other act of academic dishonesty, as a department policy, your act will be reported to the entire departmental council and you (and/or your group/team ) will:
+In case of plagiarism or any other act of academic dishonesty in a second-year course or above that you have committed for the first time, your act will be reported to the entire departmental council and you (and/or your group/team) may:

 - directly receive a “0” for that assignment or paper

 - NOT be able to receive any grade above DD for that course